anniequasar/session-summaries/online/meetup219_tim_venv_vscode_pycharm.md

 Now edit "python-dotenv==1.0.0" and downgrade python-dotenv.
 "Python Packages" will show that it can be upgraded.

 Now try opening Jupyter Notebook.
-PyCharm Community Edition gives a read-only view of the notebook.
-You need PyCharm Professional to do more with the notebook.
+PyCharm without the pro upgrade gives a read-only view of the notebook.
+You need PyCharm Pro to do more with the notebook.

 ## Building applications to install in virtual environments